stypr/stypr/README.md

 ### Sending Encrypted Contents

 You may use the following to send armored contents.

-Confirm that the key ids and sha256sum matches and no difference from [harold.kim](//harold.kim/)

 * `B43975C459ED7A46` [//harold.kim/keys/root.pub.asc](//harold.kim/keys/root.pub.asc)
   * Use to validate general and confidential keys